-2Centre for International Forestry Research (CIFOR), c/o World Agroforestry Centre (ICRAF), Nairobi, 00100 Kenya plantation catchment.
-The higher earbon and nutrientC:N ratios in the natural forest suggest that the particulate nutrients are of organic origin due to tighter nutrient cycles, whereas lower ratios in both agricultural catchments suggest a mixture of mineral and organic sediment sources.
+2Centre for International Forestry Research (CIFOR), c/o World Agroforestry Centre (ICRAF), Nairobi, 00100 Kenya sources.
 The findings of this study imply that with the loss of natural forest, the inherent soil fertility is progressively lost under the current low fertilization rates and soil management strategies.